zenta-dev/calculator/README.md

 # Calculator
 > Introducing a versatile mobile calculator app for seamless mathematical operations.
-From basic arithmetic to advanced functions, effortlessly calculate sums, differences, products, divisions, percentages, and more.
+From basic arithmetic to advanced functions, effortlessly calculate sums, substractions, multiplies, divisions, percentages, and more.
 A user-friendly interface ensures quick and accurate computations on the go.

 ## Features
-- Printing : Easily print documents both color and non-color (black and white).
-- Binding : Seamlessly bind materials.
+- Sum : Addition calculation functionality for quick arithmetic operations.
+- Subtract : Perform subtraction with ease for precise numerical results.
-- Photo Printing : Conveniently print photos with various size.
+- Percent : Calculate percentages effortlessly for various mathematical scenarios.
-- History : Track past printing activities.
-- EProfile : Manage personal information.
-- Wallet (Payment) : Handle transactions effortlessly.
+- Multiply : Swift multiplication capability for efficient and accurate mathematical operations.
+- Divide : Divide numbers seamlessly with this convenient mobile calculator application..

 ## Tech
 Calculator uses a number of open source projects to work properly :